 3 STEPS TO MAKE THE MOST OF THIS GUIDE

 - Prepare.
 Some easy planning can do wonders to create a relaxed atmosphere.
-Make sure you have the recommended resources (next page) before you begin.
+Be sure you have the recommended resources (next page) before you begin.
 Though not required, they are designed to make this process much easier for you and more fun for kids.

 - Set aside time.
-A dedicated time for the suggested activities will allow children not to feel rushed.
+A dedicated time for the suggested activities will allow children to not feel rushed.
 Just a few minutes a day can make a big difference.

 - Spark their curiosity.
 When you show excitement about learning this new concept, children will be curious and will want to know why.

 Growth mindset is a lifelong journey and this guide is designed to help you begin.
 When you complete this 4-week program, continue implementing everything you learned in weeks three and four.
 In addition, your child or students can keep working on their Big Life Journal, listening to the Big Life Kids podcast, and using our Friday free printables.

 This week, children will learn about the concept of mindset and how the two types, growth and fixed, differ.
 You will also discuss the BRAIN and how it can grow and strengthen in response to challenges.